Skip to content

 def process_request(self, request: HttpRequest) -> None:

-"""Set GUC variables based on the authenticated user.
+"""Set GUC variables on all configured databases.

 """